x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/verify-an-exchange-2013-installation-exchange-2013-help.md

 Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at [Exchange Server](https://go.microsoft.com/fwlink/p/?linkid=60612), [Exchange Online](https://go.microsoft.com/fwlink/p/?linkid=267542), or [Exchange Online Protection](https://go.microsoft.com/fwlink/p/?linkid=285351).

-Did you find what you’re looking for?
+Did you find what you're looking for?
 Please take a minute to [send us feedback](mailto:exsetuphelpfeedback@microsoft.com?subject=exchange%202013%20setup%20help%20feedback) about the information you were hoping to find.

 ## Run Get-ExchangeServer